johnoh26/today-i-learned/README.md

 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 Leetcode

+1/27 Th
+- prefer saving static data or mapping instead of hardcoding it in the code.
+In case the data/mapping changes, shouldn't have to change the code; just update the data in the DB.

 1/26 W
 - encountered `413 EntityTooLargeError` in an api endpoint for the first time.
 This was due to the cache exceeding its size limit.
 - Checklist for future when encountered a bug